top of page

 The city of Worms (English pron. ~ Voorms) is on the west bank of the Rhine.
 The name comes from the Celtic Borbetomagus meaning 'settlement in a watery place'.
 From this arises Latin Vormatia in the 6th century, and finally Worms.

-The city was a stronghold and center of administration for the Burgundians, a German tribe who cross the Rhine in 406 - 7 AD, and figure prominently in the adventures of Siegfried.
+In antiquity the city is a stronghold and center of administration for the Burgundians, a German tribe who cross the Rhine in 406 - 7 AD.
+They figure prominently in the adventures of Siegfried, who weds Burgundian princess Kriemhild.

-According to Nibelungenlied, the hero Siegfried of Xanten slays the dragon Fafnir at Gnita-Heath, near the city of Worms.
+According to Nibelungenlied, Siegfried slays the dragon Fafnir at Gnita-Heath, near the city of Worms.
 Dated c.
-1200, in the High Middle Ages, Nibelungenlied is a handwritten account of the infamous exploits of Siegfried in late antiquity.
+1200, in the High Middle Ages, Nibelungenlied is a handwritten account of the infamous exploits of Siegfried, set in the 5th century.

 Nibelungturm (Nibelung Tower) in Worms, Germany